 The Project Narrative is the applicant's opportunity to demonstrate to reviewers that the project fits LSC objectives.
 Provide specific information about the project's goals and objectives, the major activities that will be conducted to achieve the goals and objectives, the project's partners, and the people affected by the project's outcomes (e.g., clients, program staff, and partners).
-(Guidance for specifying TIG project goals, objectives and activities is available on the evaluation plan section of the TIG website: http://tig.lsc.gov/grants/evaluation-plans).
+Guidance for specifying TIG project goals, objectives and activities is available on the TIG Evaluation Plans area of the LSC website.